ismyrnow/gulp-modularize/README.md

 require('gulp-modularize')('./tasks/');
 ```

-Each module in the tasks directory is required, and can add tasks to the global gulp instance.
+Each script in the tasks directory is required, and can add tasks to the global gulp instance.

 For example: